turingschool/mentorship-curriculum-site/mentor_committee/index.md

 ## 2012 - ∞ Inning Mentor Committee Members

-We are thrilled to be working with this group as our founding Mentor Committee members:
+We are thrilled to be working with this group as our  Mentor Committee members:

-* Eddie Zaneski, on Slack: _@eddiezane_
 * Hugh Hartigan, on Slack: _@Hugh Hartigan_
 * Jacob Bogart, on Slack: _@jacobogart_
 * Mike Duke, on Slack: _@Duke_
+* Josh Sevy, on Slack: _@joshuasevy_

-Initial committee members plan to serve through December 2020 to allow for more consistent feedback and communication while we kick off this mentorship revitalization program.
-Future committee member groups will serve for approximately 3 months (2 modules).
+Current committee members plan to serve through December 2021 to allow for more consistent feedback and communication while we kick off this mentorship revitalization program.

 ## Reasons to Join as a Committee Member